tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-shell/overview.md

 ## Overview

-The Shell plugin allows you to run the release task in IBM UrbanCode Velocity.
+The Shell plugin allows you to automate the task in IBM UrbanCode Velocity.

 ### Compatibility